PowerShell/DscResources/CONTRIBUTING.md

 * [xDhcpServer](https://github.com/PowerShell/xDhcpServer/tree/master/Tests)
 * [SharePointDsc](https://github.com/PowerShell/SharePointDsc/tree/master/Tests)

-~~We highly encourage you to use [tests templates](https://github.com/PowerShell/DscResources/tree/master/Tests.Template) when creating tests for DSC resources.
+We highly encourage you to use our [test templates](https://github.com/PowerShell/DscResources/tree/master/Tests.Template) when creating tests for DSC resources.
-Please refer to the [testing guidelines](https://github.com/PowerShell/DscResources/blob/master/TestsGuidelines.md) for information on how to use the templates.~~
+Please refer to our [testing guidelines](https://github.com/PowerShell/DscResources/blob/master/TestsGuidelines.md) for information on how to use these templates.
 Our test templates and guidelines are currently under construction.
-Use them with caution as they will be changed soon.
+Use them with caution as they may be changed soon.

 Tests should currently be structured like so: